 MS Amadeus I, MS Amadeus Brilliant, MS Amadeus Classic, MS Amadeus Elegant, MS Amadeus Princess, MS Amadeus Rhapsody, MS Amadeus Royal, MS Amadeus Silver, MS Amadeus Silver II, MS Amadeus Silver III, MS Amadeus Symphony, MS Danubia

-MS Amethyst, MS Bellevue, MS Belvedere, MS Bolero, MS Emerald Dawn, MS Emerald Destiny, MS Emerald Sky, MS Emerald Star, MS Emerald Sun, MS Flamenco, MS Maxima, MS Melodia, MS Scenic Amber, MS Scenic Crystal, MS Scenic Jade, MS Scenic Jasper, MS Scenic Jewel, MS Scenic Opal, MS Scenic Pearl, MS Scenic Ruby, MS Sonata, MS Thurgau Ultra, MS Travelmarvel Diamond, MS Travelmarvel Jewel, MS Travelmarvel Sapphire, MS Viktoria
+MS Amethyst, MS Belvedere, MS Bolero, MS Emerald Dawn, MS Emerald Destiny, MS Emerald Sky, MS Emerald Star, MS Emerald Sun, MS Flamenco, MS Maxima, MS Melodia, MS Scenic Amber, MS Scenic Crystal, MS Scenic Jade, MS Scenic Jasper, MS Scenic Jewel, MS Scenic Opal, MS Scenic Pearl, MS Scenic Ruby, MS Sonata, MS Thurgau Silence, MS Thurgau Ultra, MS Travelmarvel Diamond, MS Travelmarvel Jewel, MS Travelmarvel Sapphire, MS Viktoria

 Lime Tree Cruises B.V.